ceq2000/TriviaGame/README.md

 ## Description of Application
 - - -

-Totally Trivial Trivia is a web based game, where a user has to answer a set of 8 questions within 90 seconds.
+Trivia Game is a web based questionnaire game, where a user has to answer a set of 10 questions.
 The user can only chose one answer per question.
-The game ends, if the 90 second timer runs out or if the user has clicked on the DONE button to finish the game.
-At the end of the game,the user will see a summary of results.
+The game ends, if the 3:00 minute timer runs out or when the user has clicked on a button for all the questions of the game.
+At the end of the game, the user will see a summary of the results including hightlights over the chosen answers as well as the correct answers.
+The correct answers will have a green border around them while the wrong answers will display a red border.

 ## Javascript File
 - - -